csprite/csprite/README.md

 - [x] A Simple UI & Menu.
 - [x] Support For Windows.
 - [x] Native File dialogs for Opening & Saving.

----

-### Installation
-You can download the latest stable build of CSprite from [GitHub Release](https://github.com/pegvin/csprite/releases).

-If you want the latest unreleased build of csprite you can either [Build it from source](https://github.com/pegvin/csprite/wiki/Building-From-Source) or you can goto the [ci.yml - GitHub Actions](https://github.com/pegvin/csprite/actions/workflows/ci.yml) page, click on the latest run with green tick, scroll-down a little and download your desired build.

 ### How To Use csprite
 Using CSprite isn't rocket science and infact you can learn how to use it in 5 minutes, [Read More...](https://github.com/pegvin/CSprite/wiki)